isomerpages/nlb-biblioasia/_oct-to-dec-2024/S'pore’s Armenian Church Survived Close to 180 Years, S'pore’s Original Armenian Community Did Not.md

 Among them was Loretta Sarkies, who was profiled in the _Straits Times_ in September 2015.&nbsp; Then 74, she was the oldest daughter of James Arathoon Sarkies, who ran the Happy World Cabaret in the 1940s, and Mae Didier.
 Her granduncle was Tigran Sarkies, one of the four brothers who set up the Raffles Hotel.
 One of Loretta’s daughters, Debra, eventually decided to change her last name from Aroozoo (Loretta had married Dutch-Eurasian civil servant Simon Aroozoo) to Sarkies at the suggestion of a visiting Armenian priest in an effort to keep the Sarkies name alive.[^39]

-Although the Persian Armenian community was shrinking, it was somehow able to find the funds to restore the church in the mid-1990s.
+In 1994, the church embarked on a conservation project.
 The roof was waterproofed, the electrical system upgraded and the termite-infested windows replaced.
-The walls were also replastered and treated to prevent dampness.
-The building was restored in 1994, just in time for a service by visiting Armenian Orthodox Bishop, Oshagan Choloyan.
-According to the news report, the conservation project had been financed by the church.[^40]
+The walls were also replastered and treated to prevent dampness.&nbsp;The building was restored just in time for a service by visiting Armenian Orthodox Bishop, Oshagan Choloyan.[^40]

 The restoration of the church came just in time because even though the number of Persian Armenians was getting smaller, the community of Armenian expatriates was growing.
 There were Americans and Australians of Armenian descent in Singapore.
 There were also Armenians from Armenia, especially after the dissolution of the Soviet Union in 1991.
 (Armenia had come under Soviet domination after World War II.)&nbsp;